How did the Kennedy Administration avoid war with the Soviet Union during the Cuban Missile Crisis

 On September 4, 1962, President Kennedy issued a public warning against introducing offensive weapons into Cuba.
 Despite the warning, on October 14, a U.S. U–2 aircraft took several pictures clearly showing sites for medium-range and intermediate-range ballistic nuclear missiles (MRBMs and IRBMs) under construction in Cuba.
 These images were processed and presented to the White House the next day, thus precipitating the Cuban Missile Crisis's onset.

 Kennedy orders blockade of Cuba but avoids direct Confortation

-Kennedy summoned his closest advisers to consider options and direct a course of action for the United States that would resolve the crisis.
-Some advisers—including all the Joint Chiefs of Staff—argued for an air strike to destroy the missiles, followed by a U.S. invasion of Cuba; others favored stern warnings to Cuba and the Soviet Union.
+Kennedy summoned his closest advisers to consider options and direct a course of action for the United States to resolve the crisis.
+Some advisers—including all the Joint Chiefs of Staff—argued for an airstrike to destroy the missiles, followed by a U.S. invasion of Cuba; others favored stern warnings to Cuba and the Soviet Union.
 The President decided upon a middle course.
 On October 22, he ordered a naval “quarantine” of Cuba.
 The use of “quarantine” legally distinguished this action from a blockade, which assumed a state of war existed; the use of “quarantine” instead of “blockade” also enabled the United States to receive the support of the Organization of American States.